SaivinayK007/FlightFinder/Readme.md

-# ✈️ FlightFight – Flight Booking Application
+# ✈️ FlightFinder – Flight Booking Application

-FlightFight is a full-stack flight booking web application that allows users to search, book, and manage flights through an easy-to-use interface.
+FlightFinder is a full-stack flight booking web application that allows users to search, book, and manage flights through an easy-to-use interface.

 ---